 Have you been charged with Gift to Public Servant by Person Subject to His Jurisdiction?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Learn more detailed information about the Gift to Public Servant by Person Subject to His Jurisdiction offense below.
+The Penal Code classifies the Texas Gift to Public Servant law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
+Learn more about the Texas offense of Gift to Public Servant by Person Subject to His Jurisdiction below.

 What is the current Texas law about Gift to Public Servant by Person Subject to His Jurisdiction?